codeface-io/mac-stack/README.md

      - Highly individual customizations, you should probably delete or customize this file
 4. Global `update` alias for updating the system available
 5. Global git config has all necessary parameters plus basic best practice defaults
-6. Latest Python version installed via `pyenv` and selected as global Python (projects pin their python version via virtual environments anyways)
+6. Latest Python version installed via `pyenv` and selected as global Python
+   - projects pin their required python version anyways – either via `pyenv local` or by creating virtual environments or both
 7. Latest version of `pip` installed for global Python
 8. `markitdown` installed via global `pip` so that [`unveil` function](scripts/sourced_in_zshrc/customize_the_shell.sh) works